 The Twinkly History of Christmas Lights

 Perhaps that’s why Edward H. Johnson, vice-president at the electric company of some obscure fellow named Thomas Edison, decided to put electric lights on his tree in 1882.
-Before the above-mentioned fire yes, but after countless others that he no doubt heard of or maybe experienced.
-Since the light bulb itself was still in its infancy, electric lights on a tree was definitely a novel concept.
-So much so that it made the news.
+Before the above-mentioned fire yes, but after countless others he no doubt heard of or maybe experienced.
+Since the light bulb was still in its infancy, electric lights on a tree was definitely a novel concept.
+So much so that Johnson’s tree made the news.
 A reporter named Croffut for the Detroit Post and Tribune witnessed the shiny spectacle of the world’s first electrically-lit tree.

 He wrote: “There… was a large Christmas tree presenting a most picturesque and uncanny aspect.
 It was brilliantly lighted with many colored globes about as large as an English walnut and was turning some six times a minute on a little pine box.
 There were 80 lights in all, encased in these dainty glass eggs, and about equally divided between white, red, and blue.
 As the tree turned, the colors alternated, all the lamps going out and being relit at every revolution.
 The rest was a continuous twinkling of dancing colors, red, white, blue, white, red, blue – all evening… one can hardly imagine anything prettier.”